Ahnaf-nub/GenDocu/README.md

     3. Select the desired documentation format: GitHub README.md or Normal Text.
     4. Click the "Generate Documentation" button.
     ### Viewing Documentation
-    1. The generated documentation will be displayed in a JSON response.
+    1. The generated documentation will be displayed ine the box.
     2. The documentation includes an overview, explanations of key components, usage examples, and other relevant information.
     **Key Components**
      ------------------ * `main.py`: The main application file that defines the FastAPI routes and handles user input. * `groq_client`: The Groq API client that generates the documentation.
-       * `templates/index.html`: The HTML template for the application's homepage. **Troubleshooting** ------------------ *
+       * `templates/index.html`: The HTML template for the application's homepage.
+       *  **Troubleshooting** ------------------ *
        Ensure that the Groq API key is valid and properly configured.
        * Check the application logs for any error messages. * Verify that the code files are uploaded correctly and in the correct format.